AERENE/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Project on more pointers, arrays and Strings
+This project is on Even more pointers, arrays and strings